Actipro/WPF-Controls/Documentation/topics/syntaxeditor/language-creation/walkthrough.md

 <td>Text statistics</td>
 <td>

 [Text statistics](../text-parsing/advanced-text/statistics.md) can be quickly constructed for any language.
 The statistics can include everything from word counts to readability scores.
-Custom statistics can be be built for each language.
+Custom statistics can be built for each language.

 This feature requires that an [ITextStatisticsFactory](feature-services/text-statistics.md) service be registered with the language.